snapcall/snapcall_react_native/README.md

   var parameter = new SnapcallParameter();

-  parameter.externalContext = null;     -> Context for the call you want to link - You will be able to get it on the other side of call via Snapcall API parameter.displayBrand = null;        -> name to display on call Screen parameter.displayName = null;         -> Second Name to display on call Screen parameter.callTitle = null;           -> title on top of Call UI
+  parameter.externalContext = null;     -> Context for the call you want to link - You will be able to get it via SnapCall API parameter.displayBrand = null;        -> name to display on call Screen parameter.displayName = null;         -> Second Name to display on call Screen parameter.callTitle = null;           -> title on top of Call UI